SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/integrate-with-property-pane.md

 } from '@microsoft/sp-client-preview';
 ```

-Every field type constructor is defined as follows, taking **PropertyPaneTextField** as an example:
+Every field type method is defined as follows, taking **PropertyPaneTextField** as an example:

 ```ts
 PropertyPaneTextField('targetProperty',{